carloskaustin/Gun-Violence-In-US-Cities/README.md

-Gun Violence in the United States: City-Level Analysis (2013–2018)
+## Gun Violence in U.S. Cities (2013–2018) 🔫

+# An analysis of which U.S. cities experienced the most murders and how those trends evolved over time.

+--

+## 📖 Project Overview

-This project analyzes a dataset from the Gun Violence Archive (GVA) , which provides free public access to accurate information about gun-related violence in the United States.
-I obtained the dataset from Kaggle.
+This project uses data from the Gun Violence Archive (GVA) , accessed through Kaggle, to explore patterns of gun-related murders across U.S. cities.

-The goal of this project was to answer two simple questions:
+I wanted to answer two simple questions:

 Which cities have had the most murders?

-What does that trend look like on a yearly basis?
+What do those yearly trends look like?

-📊 Dataset
+## 📊 Dataset

 Source: Gun Violence Archive (via Kaggle)

+Time Span: 2013 → mid-2018

 Limitations:

-Data for 2018 is incomplete since the dataset was uploaded mid-year.
+Data for 2018 is incomplete, as the dataset was uploaded mid-year.

+No data beyond 2018 is included in this version.

-🔎 Methods
+## 🛠️ Methods

-Tools used: Python, Pandas, Matplotlib, Seaborn
+Tools: Python, Pandas, Matplotlib, Seaborn

-Analysis steps:
+Steps:

-Cleaned and pre-processed the raw data.
+Cleaned and pre-processed raw GVA data.

-Created a bar chart showing the cities with the highest number of murders.
+Built a bar plot showing which cities had the most murders.

-Created a time series plot showing yearly murder trends in selected cities.
+Built a time series plot to visualize yearly murder trends.

-🛠️ Files in this repo
+## 📈 Results

+Cities such as Chicago, Baltimore, and Houston consistently ranked highest in total murders.

+Yearly trends showed fluctuations across time, though 2018 data is incomplete and should be interpreted with caution.

+📂 Repository Structure
-analysis.ipynb → Jupyter Notebook with full analysis, code, and plots.

-README.md → Project overview (this file).
+├── analysis.ipynb   # Jupyter Notebook with code, analysis, and plots ├── README.md        # Project overview (this file)